Mariam428/SkinCare-Junkies/README.md

 # SkinCare-Junkies
-I made a website that promoted skin care products using HTML, CSS and JavaScript
+this is a website that promotes skin care products using HTML, CSS and JavaScript